sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 <info>

-If you want to use test data in development make sure that "View test data" toggle is on.
+If you want to use test data in development, make sure that the "View test data" toggle is on.
 This way no real money will be used.
-In production make sure that the toggle is off.
+In the live environment, make sure that the toggle is off.

 </info>